WizardTales/InfinityStorage/ARCHITECTURE.md

 Additionally we will offer a certificate based login and encryption system with enforcing policies for systems that require to get even higher security standards.

+# Security enhancements

+The beforementioned passwords to the encryptionKeys are actually secured by asymmetric encryption.
+What is being decrypted by the users password, is their own private key.
+The same is true for the system portion of the encryption.
+The pepper of the system decrypts the systems private key.

+The way a user actually encrypts a file is by generating a unique encryption key phrase and splitting it in half.
+One half it encrypts with its own private key, the other half with the systems public key.
+The next step is that it transfers these to the system to store them.

+We can enhance the total system security by actually separating the storage of the keys split from the main service.
+We will skip this step in the beginning as our system already will be more secure than the other systems out there.
+However this is on the horizon to be introduced and migration of those keys is a rather easy process.

 # Versioning

 Versioning can be easily supported but wont be part of the first standard